sanketsw/api_vertx_whisky/api_vertx/README.md

 # Vert.x Example Maven Java Project

-Example project for creating a Vert.x module with a Gradle build.
+Example project for creating a Vert.x module with a maven build.

 This module contains a simple Java verticle with one REST API